afunnydev/tinysociety/content/articles/2018-07-27-how-to-create-your-minimalist-wardrobe.md

 ---
-title: How to create your minimalist wardrobe
+title: How To Create Your Minimalist Wardrobe
 description: >-
   Living in a tiny house means you will have less space for unnecessary clothes in your closet.
 By creating a minimalist wardrobe that suits your personal